oduwa/RWAndroidTryout/Part1_edited.markdown

 ## Getting started

 In this tutorial, you will be creating your custom watch face with Android Studio.
 Android Studio is a tool for making Android apps that is released and maintained by Google.
 If you don't already have it installed, download it [here](https://developer.android.com/sdk/index.html) and follow the instructions to install it.
-If you need more detailed instructions to install it, you should check out our [Android for Beginnes Tutorial](http://www.raywenderlich.com/78574/android-tutorial-for-beginners-part-1).
+If you need more detailed instructions to install it, you should check out our [Android for Beginners Tutorial](http://www.raywenderlich.com/78574/android-tutorial-for-beginners-part-1).

 ### Creating the project